-- 5. Provide evidence that sufficient annual revenue is available to repay the reimbursable costs and to cover OM&R (operate, maintain, and replace).
-Click here to enter text. - If a loan is involved, provide sufficient documentation to prove that the loan can be repaid during the repayment life of the proposal.
+- 4. Provide evidence that sufficient funds are available to complete the proposal.
+Click here to enter text. - 5.
+Provide evidence that sufficient annual revenue is available to repay the reimbursable costs and to cover OM&R (operate, maintain, and replace).
+Click here to enter text. - 6.
+If a loan is involved, provide sufficient documentation to prove that the loan can be repaid during the repayment life of the proposal.
 Click here to enter text. - 7.
-Describe how the plan of development minimizes impacts on the natural environment.

-- Explain how you are qualified, responsible and legally capable of carrying out the project for which you are seeking funds.
+Describe how the plan of development minimizes impacts on the natural environment (i.e. timing vs nesting/migration, etc.).
+Click here to enter text. - 8.
+Explain how you are qualified, responsible and legally capable of carrying out the project for which you are seeking funds.
 Click here to enter text. - Explain how your project considers plans and programs of the state and resources development plans of the political subdivisions of the state.
 Click here to enter text. - 10.
 Are land rights necessary to complete your project?

-YES□ NO□

-If yes, provide a complete listing of all lands involved in the project.
+YES NO

+If yes:

+- 10.A Provide a complete listing of all lands involved in the project.
+Click here to enter text. - 10.B Attach proof of ownership for each easements, rights-of-way and fee title currently held.
+Click here to enter text. - 10.C Provide assurance that you can hold or can acquire title to all lands not currently held.
 Click here to enter text.

-If yes, attach proof of ownership for each easements, rights-of-way and fee title currently held.

-If yes, provide assurance that you can hold or can acquire title to all lands not currently held.

-- Identify how you possess all necessary authority to undertake or participate in the project.
+- 11. Identify how you possess all necessary authority to undertake or participate in the project.
 Click here to enter text. - 12.
-Identify the probable environmental and ecological consequences that may result as the result of the project.
+Identify the probable consequences (environmental and ecological) that may result if the project is or is not completed.
 Click here to enter text.